-Threshold Rating for the Liquidity Fitch Moody's Provider for the Class B Trust Long Term BBB- Baa2 Liquidity Provider Rating The Liquidity Provider meets the Li iquidity Threshold Rating require ments.
+Fitch Moody's Threshold Rating for the Liquidity Provider for the Class B Trust Long Term BBB- Baa2 Liquidity Provider Rating The Liquidity Provider meets the Liquidity Thresh hold Rating requirer nents.

 SUMMARY FINANCIAL AND OPERATING DATA

 The following tables summarize certain consolidated financial and operating data with respect to United.
 This information was derived as follows: